 The data learning pattern is a fixed 8-bit data pattern (00110100).
-For STR (single transfer rate) 1 x I/O and Dual Read (3BH) instructions, the complete 8 bits will start to output right after the last address bit.
-For DTR (double transfer rate) 1 x I/O instructions, the complete 8 bits will start to output right after 2 dummy cycles.
-For STR/DTR (double transfer rate)2x I/O instructions, the complete 8 bits will start to output right after 4 dummy/M7-0 cycles.
-For STR/DTR (double transfer rate)4x I/O instructions, the complete 8 bits will start to output right after 4 dummy/M7-0 cycles.
+For STR (single transfer rate) instructions, the complete 8 bits will start to output right after the continuous mode bit.
 While dummy cycle is not sufficient of 8 cycles, the rest of the DLP bits will be cut.
+For DTR (double transfer rate) instructions, the complete 8 bits will start to output during the last 4 dummy cycle.